tsharju/tsharju.github.io/_posts/2010-10-03-exercise-in-python-decorators.markdown

             func(*args, **kwargs)
 	return _wrapper
     return _decorator
-[/code]
+{% endhighlight %}

 Here I have implemented the decorator `wait_for` that takes the number of milliseconds to wait as a parameter.
 Let's start from line 13 where the actual decorator is implemented.
 Decorator's parameter is always the function that is being decorated.
 You can think of this...

-[code language="python"]
+{% highlight python %}
 @my_decorator
 def my_function():
     // do something
-[/code]
+{% endhighlight %}

 ...being same as this...

-[code language="python"]
+{% highlight python %}
 def my_function():
     // do something
 my_function = my_decorator(my_function)
-[/code]
+{% endhighlight %}

 Now, on line 14 decorate the function with Tornado's `tornado.web.asynchronous` decorator.
 Just like we did in the first example.
 So that our request does not return before we call `tornado.web.RequestHandler.finish()`.
 Then on line 15 we write a wrapper method that adds the timeout and callback to `tornado.ioloop.IOLoop` and after that calls the original function that we are decorating.
 The trickiest part here probably is that we need to give our callback function some parameters and Tornado's `add_timeout` method only takes the callback function as the parameter.
 For that we use Python's `functools.partial` to generate the callback and give some parameters to it on line 17.

 To conclude the blog post here is a complete example of a script that you can test this with.
 You need to create the `tornado/decorators.py` using the code above for this to work.

-[code language="python" title="http_server.py"]
+{% highlight python linenos %}
 import time

 import tornado.httpserver